datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``payload``
      - Object, string or array
      - The value to use as payload for the operation.
-Note that if the payload is an object (dictionary) and the pipe also defines a payload of the same type, then these will be merged before being used in the operation.
-       In the merge operation, payload property values from the pipe take precedence over properties defined on the system.
 Note that this property can be defined in the :ref:`REST source <rest_source>`, :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>` configuration as well, but only the ``payload`` property on operations can refer to secrets.
-Also note that if the data type of the pipe ``payload`` and operation ``payload`` differ, then the pipe payload will take precedence and the operations payload will be ignored.
-This property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named parameters ``properties``, ``url``, ``request_params`` and ``headers`` available to the template.
+It can also be defined on the entities for the :ref:`REST transform <rest_transform>` and :ref:`REST sink <rest_sink>`.
+If this property is defined multiple places then the order of precedence is 1) entity, 2) sink/source/transform and 3) operation.
+This property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named variables ``properties``, ``url``, ``request_params`` and ``headers`` available to the template.
 If the operation supports paging then ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
        Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.
 For the